-Turn around and look behind you before backing up to be sure there are no other boats, swimmers, or obstructions in your path.
+• Turn around and look behind you before backing up to be sure there are no other boats, swimmers, or obstructions in your path.
+Do not rely solely on the rear view mirrors; you may not see them clearly, or at all.
 Gradually open the throttle and begin backing up cautiously.